Good Sighs, Bad Sighs. Which Best Describes Yours?

 My friend who drives over the border from Arizona to get to Mexico says she does the same thing.
 We often talk about the sense of relief we feel the moment we cross the Mexican/American border, whether it’s me crossing it over the CBX walkway in Tijuana or her crossing it by car from Arizona, we both feel little like an escaping bank robbers (“You’ll have to extradite me now, cabrones!”).

 Back in 2014, these bi-national passages played out differently.
-I’d be on high alert and mainly apprehensive the moment I crossed the Mexican border, worried about the language barrier, Mexican opportunism, and the violence I’d read about in Sinaloa where I usually live (my well-meaning friends like to share horrific travel advisories).
+I’d be on high alert and mainly apprehensive the moment I crossed the Mexican border, worried about the language barrier, Mexican opportunism, and the violence I’d read about in Sinaloa, the state where I usually live (my well-meaning friends like to share horrific travel advisories).

 A majority of the people who decide to move or retire to Mexico have at least a decent amount of experience with the country, either from vacations or life situations, like marrying a Mexican or having past business dealings in Mexico to buffer them against their fears.
 When you have lived it, instead of reading about it, you can put all those worries into perspective.
 Until then, it’s a growth process.